MicrosoftDocs/dynamics365smb-docs/business-central/admin-walkthrough-customizing-cds-Integration.md

 ## About This Walkthrough
 This walkthrough describes how to integrate new and existing extensions with CDS.
 At a high-level, those process involve the following tasks:

 - Develop an AL extension to integrate entities in CDS and [!INCLUDE[prodshort](includes/prodshort.md)]. <!--Add a link to a topic about developing AL extensions.
-[About Developing Extensions in AL]().-->
+[Developing Extensions in AL](/dynamics365/business-central/dev-itpro/developer/devenv-dev-overview).-->

     -   Create an integration table object in [!INCLUDE[prodshort](includes/prodshort.md)] for mapping a CDS entity to a [!INCLUDE[prodshort](includes/prodshort.md)] record type.
     -   Use a CDS integration table as a data source for a page in [!INCLUDE[prodshort](includes/prodshort.md)] that displays data from CDS entity records.